kiruushaaa/cli-mc-world-manager/README.md

    CMND + Shift + G => ~/Library/Application Support/minecraft/saves
    ```

 The script `sync-world.sh` will download the Minecraft save from Backblaze B2, replace the local save with the downloaded one and remove player data from `local.dat`.
+The local save will be moved to the `/world-snapshots/` directory.